Report Designer - Functions

 CountIf

-CountIf(condition)GeneralCounts the number of instances on a report if the specified conditions are met.
+Counts the number of instances on a report if the specified conditions are met.

-• If added to a details section it shows a running count.
+• If added to a details section, it shows a running count

-• If added to a footer section it shows the total count for the group or the report.
+• If added to a footer section, it shows the total count for the group or the report

-• This function is not case sensitive.
+• This function isn't case-sensitive

 Example: